pinksub/Microsoft/README.md

-# microsoft.com
+# Microsoft
-Microsoft.com and its related webservices, as seen on Kommunet.
+Microsoft and its related webservices, as seen on Kommunet.